-Electricity is a necessity, but electricity bills can be a nasty surprise, or something you dread receiving.
+Electricity is a necessity, but electricity bills can be a nasty surprise (or even something you dread receiving).
 It doesn't have to be like that.

 Savvy consumers treat utilities such as electricity and gas as something you switch as often as possible to make sure you're always getting the best price.

 Better $50 going into your pocket than someone else's, right?
 And sometimes it can be much, much more of a saving – which is always a pleasant surprise.